-Feeding Empty Little Tummies is dedicated to feeding Manatee County’s most needy – homeless students – one backpack at a time!
+Feeding Empty Little Tummies is dedicated to feeding Manatee County’s most needy – homeless and food insecure students – one backpack at a time!

 Approximately 85,000 people are homeless throughout Florida.
 Manatee County is home to approximately 3,500 homeless – many of these children.
 In 2010 Jane L Evers introduced Feeding Empty Little Tummies to three Manatee County public schools.
 Today, Jane’s vision to provide nutritious meals to homeless students is still being fulfilled by our dedicated board, volunteers and community leaders who service 32 schools and over 800 homeless children.